-5G is expected to introduce a new network architecture to support increased capacity and lower latency.
+5G introduces a new network architecture to support increased capacity and lower latency.
 5G technology should enable a more flexible, reliable, and secure network for everything that will be connected.
 As we see many diverse use cases, the network needs to respond to combinations of requirements from different application areas.
 5G targets improved data rates, much higher data volumes, improved battery life and increased efficiency in a network of many more connected devices.
 These significant improvements, in nearly every aspect of wireless connectivity, promise a 5G future full of exciting developments.

 5G use cases

 The target for 5G is to support a wide range of use cases, each with its own set of system requirements and testing needs.
 A common denominator is the “Internet of Everything" where more or less everything gets connected.
 The many use cases imply very different kinds of devices, which can be broadly categorized in three main areas:

 Enhanced mobile broadband

 Delivering high speed data to many devices at the same time is very much the focus of current 5G introductions.
 How can device designers and network operators deliver orders of magnitude higher throughput under challenging wireless conditions?
 As 5G solutions emerge with even higher data rate requirements, we are positioned to explore the effects of these solutions under both simple and challenging wireless propagation environments.

 Mission critical ultra-reliable

 This is the area where we find vehicle-to-vehicle communication but also other types of devices that require low latency and ultra-reliable/ultra-secure connections possibly combined with high mobility and speed.

 Internet of Things (IoT) type communication where the network needs to handle massive amounts of devices.
 Each device may not generate a lot of data but will require easy network access with minimum signaling and battery consumption.